Guide to the ROTC Program

 • Coast Guard: Nautical science, drill formations, calisthenics activities

-As a high school student, you can still prepare to enter a college ROTC program, even if you haven't participated in JROTC.
+As a high school student, you can still enter a college ROTC program, even if you didn’t participate in JROTC.
 Start researching prospective ROTC programs early so you have time to apply for training and scholarships.

-Once students reach college, they can explore specific military branches by enrolling in ROTC programs provided by the Army, Navy, or Air Force.
-While the U.S. Coast Guard does not have an ROTC initiative, interested students can explore a similar training program, the College Student Pre-Commissioning Initiative.
+While the U.S. Coast Guard doesn’t have an ROTC program, you can explore a similar training program: College Student Pre-Commissioning Initiative.

-Below you can explore some of the admission and program requirements for each type of ROTC program.
+Below are some of the admission and program requirements for each type of ROTC program.

 Academics

 Initial acceptance into an ROTC program does not guarantee continued scholarship benefits.
-Students must adhere to strict academic standards to receive continued funding throughout their degree programs.
-Each military branch has its own rules and regulations regarding your course balance, major selection, and grade minimums.
+You must abide by strict academic standards to continue getting funding throughout college.
+Each military branch has different rules around courses, majors, and minimum grades.

 Disenrollment Repercussions

-If you fail to fulfill your ROTC academic program or active duty commitment, you could face ROTC disenrollment.
-You could face serious repercussions if you fail to perform your active service duties.
-Disenrolled students may be held to additional active duty order determinations and repayment of ROTC financial assistance.
+If you fail to fulfill your ROTC academic program or active-duty commitment, you could be disenrolled.
+You could face serious repercussions if you fail to perform your active-service duties.
+Disenrolled students may be held to additional active-duty order determinations and repayment of ROTC financial assistance.

-Many students confuse active duty obligations with an actual long-term career in the military.
-However, once you complete your military service commitments, you have the option of leaving the military to explore other career options.
+Many students confuse active-duty obligations with an actual long-term career in the military.
+Once you complete your military service commitments, you have the option of leaving the military to explore other career options.

 What are the five courses under ROTC?